arunimarathish/cloud/README.md

 minikube dashboard

 Congratulations We achieved our Goal.

+# KVM:- Kernel-based Virtual Machine

+It is a technology that allows you to run multiple operating systems on a single physical machine.
+It turns the Linux kernel into a hypervisor, enabling virtual machines (VMs) to operate as if they were separate computers.

 # Openstack :-
 OpenStack is an open-source platform that lets you create and manage cloud computing services.
 It allows users to control computing power, storage, and networking in a data center through a web interface.
 Essentially, it helps organizations build their own private or public clouds, making it easier to deploy and manage applications.